ygorelik/ydk-gen/README.md

 ## Troubleshooting

 Sometimes, developers using ydk-gen may run across errors when generating a YDK bundle using generate.py with some yang models.
-If there are issues with the .json profile file being used, such errors will be easily evident.
-Other times, when the problem is not so evident, it is recommended to try running with the `[--verbose|-v]` flag, which may reveal syntax problems with the yang models being used.
-For example,
+If there are issues with the profile file being used, such JSON formatting errors will be evident.
+Other times, when the problem is not so evident, it is recommended to try running the script with the `[--verbose|-v]` flag, which may reveal syntax problems with the YANG models being used.
+For example:

 ```
 ./generate.py --python --bundle profiles/bundles/ietf_0_1_1.json --verbose
 ```

-Also, it may be a good idea to obtain a local copy of the yang models and compile them using `pyang` to ensure the validity of the models,
+Also, it may be a good idea to obtain a local copy of the YANG models and compile them using `pyang` to ensure the validity of the models:

 ```
 cd /path/to/yang/models
 pyang *.yang